brandonprry/VolatileOCPP/citrineos-sharp/README.md

-# IO.Swagger - the C# library for the CitrineOS Central System API
+# ocpp.citrineos - the C# library for the CitrineOS Central System API

 Central System API for OCPP 2.0.1 messaging.